Spider-Man: Across the Spider-Verse: Animation and design

 Miles' design was updated for the sequel to show him having gone through a growth spurt, while Gwen was given a new haircut and an updated costume.
 Rick Leonardi, the co-creator of Spider-Man 2099, was brought on to adapt his own designs for the film, while comic book artist Brian Stelfreeze was chosen to shape the visual development of Jess Drew, inspired both by the white comic-book Earth-616 Spider-Woman Jessica Drew, the Earth-1610 Ultimate Spider-Woman, and the black live-action television Spider-Woman Valerie the Librarian (portrayed by Hattie Winston in Spidey Super Stories).
 The Spot's design, which was influenced by Austrian artist Egon Schiele, evolves throughout the film as he gains more confidence and control of his abilities, beginning with a style that looks like an "unfinished sketch [with] blue construction lines that evoke a comic book artist's rough drawing before the work goes to an inker".
 The Spot's portals were intended to look like "living ink that had spilled or splattered on the comic artist's drawing", which created new challenges for the animation team.
 The Vulture was given a Renaissance-era design inspired by the artwork of Leonardo da Vinci's workbooks.
 Thompson also revealed that the design of the spider in the "Go Home Machine" is influenced by the spider in the movie Krull (1983), which is also named "Ynyr" after a character from the film.
 Gwen Stacy's hair received a redesign in the film, incorporating Gwen Poole's pink hair highlights due to a reference mix-up (as previously independently happened in the development of Marvel Rising).
-This was credited by Across the Spider-Verse production designer Patrick O'Keefe to artist Peter Chan in January 2024 as having been based on Gurihiru's work on The Unbelievable Gwenpool: Beyond the Fourth Wall, with the design of Gwen Stacy's bedroom also taking influence from the color palette of Gwenpool's hospital gown.
+This was credited by Across the Spider-Verse production designer Patrick O'Keefe to artist Peter Chan in January 2024 as having been based on Gurihiru's work on The Unbelievable Gwenpool : Beyond the Fourth Wall, with the design of Gwen Stacy's bedroom also taking influence from the color palette of Gwenpool's hospital gown.
+Margo Kess / Spider-Byte took the longest time to design and animate, due to the animators intensely studying late 1980s to mid-1990s hologram technology as reference for the design and movements of the character.
+Miguel O'Hara's suit was designed to resemble video screening and was given a "laser cape" which fluctuates in visibility.
+This was done to convey he is from a futuristic dimension.